SDGforskning/sdg-strings/SDG01_query_action_WoS.md

         )
     )
     NEAR/15
-        ("anti-poverty" OR "out of poverty" OR "pro poor" OR  ("poverty"
+        ("anti-poverty" OR "antipoverty" OR "out of poverty" OR "pro poor" OR  ("poverty"
             NEAR/5
                 ("minimi*" OR "reduc*" OR "mitigat*"